Jocelyn Alice

 Jocelyn Alice Strang is a Canadian singer and songwriter.
-Formerly one half of Canadian indie soul pop duo Jocelyn & Lisa from Calgary, Alberta, Alice began performing as a solo artist in 2015.
-Her debut single, the 2015 summer hit "Jackpot", was certified Platinum in Canada in September 2016 and reached the top 15 on multiple Canadian commercial radio charts.
+One half of the now defunct Canadian indie soul pop duo Jocelyn & Lisa from Calgary, Alberta, Alice began performing as a solo artist in 2015.
+Her debut single "Jackpot" was certified Platinum in Canada in September 2016 and reached the top 15 on multiple Canadian commercial radio charts.
 Alice's second single, "Feels Right", was certified Gold in Canada in February 2018.
-In December 2018, Jocelyn Alice received official Gold certification for "Bound To You".
+In December 2018, Jocelyn Alice received official Gold certification for her song "Bound To You".

-Alice received Canadian Radio Music Awards nominations in 2016 for Best New Group or Solo Artist: AC and Best New Group or Solo Artist: CHR.
-She also received Canadian Music Week Indie Awards nominations in 2016 for Pop Artist of the Year and Single of the Year.

 Career

 Early work

-Alice began her singing career at age 16 as a runner-up in Canada's Popstars.
-Her performances were inspired by her role models Amy Winehouse and Lauryn Hill.
-She then went on to work with producers Stacy Jones, Russell Broom, and Mitch Lee.
+At age 16, Alice competed in Canada's franchise of the Popstars reality show.
+She went on to work with producers Stacy Jones, Russell Broom, and Mitch Lee.
 Jocelyn has co-written music featured in the TV shows One Tree Hill and Pretty Little Liars,[2] the movie Dear Santa, and a television commercial in Canada for Shaw TV.
 In addition, she was the vocalist in a USA nationwide television commercial for Target, which featured a cover of the song "Reach Out of the Darkness".

 Alice approached Lisa Jacobs in 2011 and suggested they write a song together.
-In early 2012, the pair decided to collaborate, birthing jocelyn & lisa.
-The pair charted #2 and #5 with their debut EP Weary Warrior, and were featured in numerous videos.
+In early 2012, the pair decided to formally collaborate under the name jocelyn & lisa.
+The duo's debut EP Weary Warrior charted #2 and #5 on University of Calgary radio station CJSW.